orfeotoolbox/OTB/Documentation/Cookbook/rst/Supported_Sensors.rst

 Vector images
 ~~~~~~~~~~~~~

+OTB can read all vorctor format supported by ORG.
+But the writting
-OTB implements two ways of dealing with vector data.
-The first one
+process is a little tricky.
+OTB implements two ways of dealing with
-uses OGR::Datasource.
-The second one uses otb::VectorData.
-Depending
+writting vector data.
+The first one uses OGR::Datasource.
+The second
-on which class is used by the application, different formats are
+one uses otb::VectorData.
+Depending on which class is used by the
-available.
-This is confusing, and we plan on fixing this.
-For now,
+application, different formats are available.
+This is confusing, and
+we plan on fixing this.
+For now, formats fully supported
-formats fully supported (IE. supported by all applications) are:
+(IE. supported by all applications) are:

 - ESRI Shapefile (.shp)